 Blocked blood flow to your legs can cause pain and numbness.
-It also can raise your risk of getting an infection in the affected limbs.
-Your body may have a hard time fighting the infection.
+It also can raise your risk of getting an infection in the affected limbs, which your body may have a hard time fighting off.

 If severe enough, blocked blood flow can cause gangrene (tissue death).
 In very serious cases, this can lead to leg amputation.

 If you have leg pain when you walk or climb stairs, talk with your doctor.
-Sometimes older people think that leg pain is just a symptom of aging.
-However, the cause of the pain could be PAD Tell your doctor if you're feeling pain in your legs and discuss whether you should be tested for PAD
+Sometimes older people think that leg pain is just a symptom of aging - however, the cause of the pain could actually be PAD.
+Tell your doctor if you're feeling pain in your legs and discuss whether you should be tested for PAD.

 Normal Artery and Artery With Plaque Buildup